jasgrewal/cancerscope/README.md

 ## Installation

 ### Using theano and lasagne backend
-Version 0.41 is the last compatible version (py2.7-py3.7 supported)
+All releases pre-Version 1.00 are theano and lasagne compatible (py2.7-py3.7 supported)

 Before installing **cancerscope**, you will need to install the correct version of the packages [lasagne](https://lasagne.readthedocs.io/en/latest/) and [theano](https://pypi.org/project/Theano/).
 `pip install --upgrade https://github.com/Theano/Theano/archive/master.zip`